coder/coder/docs/workspaces.md

 ## Workspace auto-stop

 In Coder, workspaces can auto-stop when the user is not actively using the workspace.
-By default, Coder recognizing the following actions as activity and will keep the workspace online:
+By default, Coder recognizes the following actions as activity and will keep the workspace online:

 - Open SSH connections (VS Code Extension, JetBrains Gateway, `coder ssh`)
 - Open tunnels (`coder port-forward`)